-So, the wannabe social foreign guy tried to break the ice by introducing us all to each other, in a way reminiscent of an ‘I’m one of the bros’ teacher.
+So, the wannabe social guy from Austria tried to break the ice by introducing us all to each other, in a way reminiscent of a cringe teacher that wants to be liked by all the popular kids.
 My flatmates, the ‘anti-social climbers’, crept back to the confines of their en suites.
 Little did I know I would never see one of them again.

 Not because he died or anything freaky like that but because he only entered the premises of the kitchen once a month to microwave a burger.
 Priorities.
 What can I say?